VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 You did it!
 You coded *something*! 🎉 Congratulations!
 Even if it was an hour (even 15 minutes) taking an interactive class or playing a coding video game, getting started coding *something* is one of the most challenging and critical mental hurdles to get through, and you should be proud of it.
 So pat yourself on the back.
 Feel free to linger on that step.
 Finish that course or coding video game if you like.
 It's worth it.
 Once ready, let's start making a learning game plan (or a learning curriculum) for the long journey ahead.
 Our end goal?
 Become a proficient coder and get hired as a junior developer.

 That curriculum is going to look different for everyone.
 It will depend on what area you want to go into (web development, smartphone app development, data science, etc.).
 It will depend on your chosen coding language (Python, JavaScript, C#, etc.).
-It will depend on your learning style (do you prefer online courses, reading books, etc.) -- I recommend trying a combination of styles.
+It will depend on your learning style (do you prefer online courses, reading books, etc.)—I recommend trying a combination of styles.
 And it will depend on what pace you feel comfortable with (some topics might be easy, others might require lingering on until you understand them).

 Below I'll list some considerations you should make as you design a game plan.